-- Any premises application must consider the installation of CCTV covering both inside and outside of the premises with images retained for a minimum of 31 days or detail why they do not think this is appropriate in their application - That staff are trained to operate the CCTV equipment and able to provide recordings within 24 hours to any of the responsible authorities on request. - All premise applications must consider the use of registered door supervisors.
-The application should state either way if they propose the use registered door supervisors which should be supported by the completion of a risk assessment.
-Where it is felt registered door supervisors are not required the reasons for this should be provided in the application and again supported by the completed risk assessment. - Premises that have a history of problems or that are offering regulated entertainment after 23.00 must consider the employment of registered door supervisors to control entry at the following ratio or detail the reasons why they feel it is not appropriate for them to be employed - A minimum of 1 supervisor for every entrance door and one supervisor for every 100 persons, or part thereof or more where a risk assessment deems it appropriate - Where door supervisors are employed, a register to be kept detailing the names of the door supervisors on duty, their registration number with the Security Industry Authority, the time they started work, started and finished any breaks and the time they finished work and any incidents they were involved in.
-The requirement that door supervisor badges are worn conspicuously when they are on duty. - A requirement that security staff holding the appropriate Security Industry Authority licence or exemption are present to control entry for the purpose of compliance with any capacity limits that have been set at a premise and to deny entry to individuals who appear drunk or disorderly or both - Staff training on the licensing laws and records kept of training undertaken

-- Consideration be given to the use of plastic drinking receptacles in outside drinking areas that are situated in town centres - That when plastic "glasses" are to be used, these plastic drinking receptacles must be compliant with applicable weights and measures requirements, e.g. beer must be served in a stamped measure (usually in multiples of 1⁄2 pint) plastic ones are available as well as glass - That illegal (illicit, counterfeit or non-duty paid) tobacco or alcohol, found upon inspection or sold from a licensed premise is likely to result in a license review to include: of sales premises to provide staff training on the laws relating to illegal tobacco/alcohol
+- Any premises open after midnight must consider the installation of CCTV covering both inside and outside of the premises with images retained for a minimum of 31 days or detail why they do not think this is appropriate in their application - That staff are trained to operate the CCTV equipment and able to provide recordings within 24 hours to any of the responsible authorities on request - Premises with a history of problems or that are offering regulated entertainment after 11 pm must consider the employment of registered door supervisors to control entry at the following ratio or detail the reasons why they feel it is not appropriate for them to be employed - A minimum of 1 supervisor for every entrance door and one supervisor for every 100 persons, or part thereof or more where a risk assessment deems it appropriate - Where door supervisors are employed, a register to be kept detailing the names of the door supervisors on duty, their registration number with the SIA, the time they started work, started and finished any breaks and the time they finished work and any incidents they were involved in.
+The requirement that door supervisor badges are worn conspicuously when they are on duty. - A requirement that security staff holding the appropriate SIA licence or exemption are present to control entry for the purpose of compliance with any capacity limits that have been set at a premise and to deny entry to individuals who appear drunk or disorderly or both - Staff training on the licensing laws and records kept of training undertaken - Consideration be given to the use of plastic drinking receptacles in outside drinking areas that are situated in town centres - That when plastic "glasses" are to be used, these plastic drinking receptacles must be compliant with applicable weights and measures requirements, e.g. beer must be served in a stamped measure (usually in multiples of 1⁄2 pint) plastic ones are available as well as glass